The title of this episode, is Faith in the Age of Reason. Part 01

 The Age of Confessionalism is often thought of as a time when theologians conducted a war of words with sharp pens, rather than sharp swords.
 What comes as a surprise is how so much of their angry rhetoric was aimed, not at people far across the theological divide from themselves, but at their own, much closer colleagues.

 The Roman Catholic Spanish had occupied a good part of Holland for some time but were expelled from Oudewater when the city became a Protestant enclave.
-When the Spanish returned, they over-ran the town and carried out a brutal massacre that killed Arminius’ mother & siblings.
+When the Spanish returned, they over-ran the town and carried out a brutal massacre that killed Arminius’ mother and siblings.
 Jakob spent 2 weeks in inconsolable mourning.

 When the new University of Leiden opened nearby in 1576, he was the 12th student enrolled.
 At Leiden he adopted the controversial theology of the French scholar Peter Ramus, a Protestant progressive killed during the St. Bartholomew’s Day Massacre.
 Leaving Leiden, Jakob went to Geneva where he enrolled in the Academy, then headed by Theodore Beza, Calvin’s successor.